martejulie/Laplace/README.md

 It illustrates the use of the Laplace method, described and explored in Chapter 2, 6 and 7.
 Details on smoothing is given in Chapter 3.

-The project is not an exact reproduction of the all the code I have used, but serves as example.
+The project is not an exact reproduction of all the code I have used, but serves as example.
+Main code is found in `generateExampleData` and `analyzeExperimentalData`.

 #### Contributors
 `makeColorMap` + `interpMap` is provided by Doug Hull, look [here](http://www.mathworks.com/matlabcentral/fileexchange/17552-makecolormap)